rubyonjets/jets/.github/ISSUE_TEMPLATE/bug_report.md

 ## Checklist

 <!--
 Make sure that you've done all of these.
+To mark a checkbox done, replace [ ] with [x].
 -->

 - [ ] Upgrade Jets: Are you using the latest version of Jets?
 This allows Jets to fix issues fast.
 There's a `jets upgrade` command that makes this a simple task.
 There's also an Upgrading Guide: http://rubyonjets.com/docs/upgrading/